grayp06/brainrot-redirector/README.md

 - **Loop prevention and validation** – URLs are sanitized and checked against an allowed destination list to avoid unsafe or infinite redirects.
-- **Domain-scoped permissions** – The extension only requests host access for domains you specify in rules or the whitelist, reducing exposure.
+- **Domain-scoped permissions** – The extension only requests host access for domains you specify in rules or the whitelist.
+Any additional domains are requested individually using optional host permissions, minimizing exposure.

 ## How It Works